graphql-markdown/graphql-markdown/README.md

 ### Plugin Multi-instance

-From `1.9.0`, the plugin can support multiple instances.

 To add another instance, you need to assign a unique `id` attribute to plugin instances (if not set, then `id` value is `default`).

 ```js {15 }